-The Sonos One ($199) sounds as awesome as the company's other products, and, thanks to Amazon’s voice assistant built into the speaker, you can ask it to do a whole bunch of things, from ordering pizza to dimming the lights.
-But as the best Alexa device for audiophiles, the Sonos One still has some minor limitations.
+The Sonos One sounds as awesome as the other products from Sonos, and, thanks to Amazon’s voice assistant built into the speaker, you can ask it to do a whole bunch of things, from ordering pizza to dimming the lights.